BCharash/Memora/docs/design-journal.md

 The current application contains substantial functionality in `app.js`.

-The next development stage is architectural refactoring rather than adding a large amount of new functionality at once.
+The next development stage is continued architectural refactoring and refinement rather than adding a large amount of new functionality at once.

 Planned sequence: